tonyrog/inpevt/README.md

 	> inpevt:get_devices().

-The return device list simliar to to list_devices but contain event capabilities and port information (for subscriptions).
+The return device list similar to to list_devices but contain event capabilities and port information (for subscriptions).

 # Subscribe to events